 When to Request It

-In general, it is within an accident victim's best interest to have an MRI as quickly as possible.
-Florida law requires parties who are involved in a motor vehicle accident to receive initial medical treatment within 14 days of the accident.
-Therefore, accident victims who are considering an MRI should not wait for their insurance company to authorize the service.
+In general, it is within an auto accident victim's best interest to have an MRI as quickly as possible.
+Florida law requires parties who are involved in motor vehicle collisions to receive initial medical treatment within 14 days of the collision.
+Therefore, crash victims who are considering an MRI should not wait for their insurance company to authorize the service.
 Some insurers may take several days to simply inform the insured that they will only pay for the MRI after the insured has actually received the service.
-Whether the MRI is requested by a doctor or independently, patients should always also request copies of the MRI report and a disc from the facility.
+Whether the MRI is requested by a doctor or independently, patients should always request copies of the MRI report and a disc from the facility.
 Hollywood / Fort Lauderdale accident victims should send a copy of the report and the disc to their insurance company even if the company has not requested copies.
-Doing so could help your accident attorney in a future personal injury case.
+Doing so could help your car accident attorney in a future case.

-In Florida, most victims involved in car, truck, motorcycle, bicycle, or pedestrian accidents have a minimum of a $10,000 Personal Injury Protection (PIP) coverage through their auto insurance policy.
-Because the cost of an MRI may range from $500 to more than $5,000, some medical providers may avoid recommending an MRI in the interest of utilizing more of the PIP benefits for other medical services such as chiropractics.
-Individuals who are injured in an accident for which a business may be liable should be aware that the business may not pay up front for an MRI.
-Even large corporations and other businesses that have insurance policies that include medpay coverage commonly refuse to pay for accident victims' medical expenses up front as they are not legally required to do so.
-Those who do not have PIP coverage may find a facility that will provide MRI services with the help of a Fort Lauderdale or Hollywood personal injury lawyer like Krupnick Campbell Malone Buser Slama Hancock Liberman.
+In Broward County, most victims involved in car, truck, motorcycle, bicycle, or pedestrian accidents have a minimum of a $10,000 Personal Injury Protection (PIP) coverage through their auto insurance policy.
+Because the cost of an MRI may range from $500 to more than $5,000, some medical providers may avoid recommending MRIs in the interest of utilizing more of the PIP benefits for other medical services, like chiropractics.
+Individuals who are injured in an auto wreck for which a business may be liable should be aware that the business may not pay up front for an MRI.
+Even large corporations and other businesses that have insurance policies that include Medpay coverage commonly refuse to pay for car crash victims' medical expenses up front as they are not legally required to do so.
+Those who do not have PIP coverage may find a facility in Hollywood or Fort Lauderdale that will provide MRI services with the help of a law firm like Krupnick Campbell Malone Buser Slama Hancock Liberman.